thanhhiep206/ruby-certificate/ruby_silver/02_Built-in_Libraries_03_String.md

 - \d match with any digit character
 - \D match with any non-digit character
 - \A match with the beginning of the string
+- \$ match with the end of the string
 - \Z match with the end of the string
 - \z match with the end of the string
 - \b match with a word boundary